 As far as we’re concerned, it’s a win-win-win on every front.

-Fancy a home-cooked meal (without the cooking part)?
+Social enterprise catering – a home-cooked meal (without the cooking part)

 Are you partial to some authentic mouth-watering cooking – without the work or cleaning up?
-Then look no further than Bendigo’s Peppergreen Farm Catering.
+Then look no further than social entrepreneurs Peppergreen Farm Catering in Bendigo.

 With surprisingly affordable gourmet meals and catering vouchers on offer, you’ve just found the perfect gift for time-poor families, the elderly and pernickety eaters alike.
 Best of all, every dollar goes towards on-the-job training and employment opportunities for people with disabilities.

 Anzac, jam drop, ginger, choc chip, macadamia and shortbread.
 Why stop at just one?

 When you buy Aussie Biscuits, your sweet tooth certainly gets a workout – but your heart gets to feel good too.
 That’s because every packet you buy goes towards employment opportunities for people with disabilities.